For any guy that’s used Nair before, you’re keenly aware of just how effective it is in removing hair.

 Particularly for those looking for a perfectly bald head.

-One of the more interesting areas people have considered putting Nair on is their balls.
-After all, if it can remove the hair on your head, chest, and arms, why not your balls?
+After all, if it can remove the hair on your head, chest, and face, why not your armpits?

-While there are a lot of similarities shared between the hair on your head and your pubic hair, there are also some differences.
+While there might be some similarities shared between the hair on your head and your armpit hair, there are also some differences.

-In this article, we’ll go over whether you can put Nair on your balls and, if so, whether it’ll work for removing your pubic hair.
+In this article, we’ll go over whether you can use Nair on your armpits or not.
+And, if so, whether it’ll work for removing your armpit hair.

 What Is Nair?